 - Arrange a visit or job shadowing opportunity with a laboratory/department in your area of interest, to supplement your lab experience from your studies.

-- If you’re interested in the STP, attend the open day for your specialism to learn more about the role.
+- If you’re interested in the STP, attend the open day for your specialism when available to learn more about the role.

 A list of the specialisms can be found on the STP website

 - Take on a volunteering opportunity to develop your transferable skills.